mmaroti/uasat/README.md

 (multidimensional matrix).
 The entries in these tensors are either concrete boolean values or boolean terms.
-You can use tensor operations (reshaping, contractions, folds, maps, etc.) to create more complicated tensors and boolean values from boolean variables.
-A problem is expressed as a function that takes some boolean tensors as input and calculates a boolean value as output, in an essence it is just a huge boolean formula.
+You can use tensor operations (reshaping, contractions, folds, maps, etc.) to create more complicated tensors and boolean values.
+A problem is expressed as a function that takes some boolean tensors as input and calculates a boolean value as output, in essence it is just a huge boolean formula.
 You can use problem instances to check whether a concrete boolean tensor has the given property, or use SAT solvers to find one or all satisfying boolean assignments.
 The `core` and `solvers` packages contain the